-The Wilderness Party is Jackson’s long-awaited follow-up to his Forward Prize-winning first collection Fire Stations, and was followed by his third collection, The Voyage of St Brendan in 2021.
+The Wilderness Party was Jackson’s long-awaited follow-up to his Forward Prize-winning first collection Fire Stations, and was followed by his third collection, The Voyage of St Brendan in 2021.

 ‘At A.B.
 Jackson's Wilderness Party you never know quite what will happen at the next inventive and fantastical turn of thought – always elegantly dressed and poised, working with beautiful musical control, Jackson's poems in this collection are wired for unpredictable play and fancy.
 Wryly volatile and resistant, his language is open at every step to the high-energy transformations that spark from the metrical and harmonic patternings of his phrasing.’ – John Burnside & Jane Draycott, PBS Bulletin